BlueColorsin/Ghost-s-Utilities/README.md

 # Ghost' s Utilities
-Friday Night Funkin': Psych Engine Utility by Ghost to make programming easier with more variables and unique functions
+a utility for Psych Engine that makes programming simpler.

 ## You're struggling to code in Psych Engine LUA?
 ### Well, use GhostUtil!